Table of Contents

 ■ Enterprise Development Grant (EDG)

-Details: Relating to core capabilities should help businesses prepare for growth and transformation.
-These projects should be beyond basic functions of sales and accounting.
-Innovation and productivity project grants support firms that are exploring new areas of growth or are looking at enhancing efficiency.
+Details: Core Capabilities projects are ones that help businesses prepare for growth and transformation.
+These projects should be more than a business’ basic functions of sales and accounting.

 Grant for firms seeking IT improvements:

 ■ Productivity Solutions Grant (PSG):

 Purpose: This grant encourages firms to adopt Information Technology (IT) solutions and equipment to enhance their existing processes.

 Grant amount: Up to 80 per cent of qualifying project costs, according to Enterprise Singapore as of 4 Jan 2023.